palantir/policy-bot/README.md

   # "has_valid_signatures_by" is satisfied if the commits in the pull request
   # all have git commit signatures that have been verified by GitHub, and
   # the authenticated signatures are attributed to a user in the users list
-  # or belong to any of the listed organizations or teams.
+  # or belong to a user in any of the listed organizations or teams.
   has_valid_signatures_by:
     users: ["user1", "user2", ...]
     organizations: ["org1", "org2", ...]